kenny1934/class-session-manager-report/README.md

 6. GitHub will generate a public URL for your site.
 It can take a few minutes to become active.
 You will see the URL at the top of the "Pages" settings screen once it's ready.

 ---

-This `README.md` provides clear instructions for anyone (including your future self) on how to manage and deploy this report page.